 How Early Should I Start Thinking About College?

-You read many things about "college and career readiness" and in some cases, changes in our nation's "Core Curriculum" and testing emphasis seems to make people feel that preparing for college practically starts in Kindergarten.
-That's not what we are talking about here.
+College and career readiness has rightly become a focus in many states.
+While it seems to make people feel that preparing for college practically starts in Kindergarten, that's not what we are talking about here.
 Children should have playtime, opportunities for socialization, and an appreciation for things that truly interest them.

 However, as a matter of reality today, a child taking his or her first steps through the high school entrance needs to start planning for the day he or she last enters that building at the end of four years.****